material-components/material-components-web/packages/mdc-ripple/README.md

 `mdc-states-activated($color, $has-nested-focusable-element)` | Optional.
 Adds state and ripple styles for activated states in the given color
 `mdc-states-selected($color, $has-nested-focusable-element)` | Optional.
 Adds state and ripple styles for selected states in the given color

-> _NOTE_: Each of the mixins above adds ripple styles using the indicated color, applying opacities based on whether the passed color is light or dark. `$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) under the root element.
+> _NOTE_: Each of the mixins above adds ripple styles using the indicated color, deciding opacity values based on whether the passed color is light or dark. `$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) inside the root element.

 #### Advanced States Mixins

-When using the advanced states mixins, every one of the mixins below should be included at least once.
+When using the advanced states mixins instead of the basic states mixins, every one of the mixins below should be included at least once.

-These mixins can also be used to emit activated or selected styles if applicable, by applying them within a selector for `&--activated` or `&--selected` modifier classes.
+These mixins can also be used to emit activated or selected styles, by applying them within a selector for `&--activated` or `&--selected` modifier classes.

 Mixin | Description